 “a performer and storyteller dedicated to instilling a sense of wonder in her audience”

-Alice’s show, Waves (‘a miniaturist gem’ The Observer) has been presented extensively including to Edinburgh International Children’s Festival, Auckland Arts Festival and New Zealand International.
-It has received funding from Creative Scotland to tour Scotland through Independent Arts Projects in April 2020.
+My solo Waves (‘a miniaturist gem’ The Observer) has been presented extensively including to Edinburgh International Children’s Festival, Auckland Arts Festival and New Zealand International.
+It received funding from Creative Scotland to tour Scotland through Independent Arts Projects in April 2020 however due to the Covid-19 epidemic it has been postponed.
+It is still due to tour in regional Australia in 2021.

-Alice is currently developing a new play The Bush that’s set against the Kelly’s Bush Green Ban of the 1970s & early 80s.
-She is mentored by playwright Oliver Emmanuel through the Playwrights Studio Scotland Mentorship programme.
+I am currently developing a new play The Bush that’s set against the Kelly’s Bush Green Ban of the 1970s & early 80s.
+It’s an incredible story centred on thirteen ‘genteel housewives’ who, together with the Builders Labor In 2019 I was mentored on the play by playwright Oliver Emmanuel through the Playwrights Studio Scotland Mentorship programme.

-A little bit more about Alice’s practice and commitment to environmental sustainability
+A little bit more about my practice and commitment to environmental sustainability

 Sustainability is at the core of my practice.
 As an artist, I aspire to make work that is political, challenges societal norms and advocates new ways of seeing and being in the world.
 I create works that are imaginative, thoughtful and daring, grounded in a deep concern for our planet’s future, a sense of shared responsibility and fascination for the Everyday.
 I am passionate about environmental sustainability and want to be part of a movement that shifts our culture toward a more sustainable future.
 This thread can be seen throughout my work: